Amplifier power supplies

 Transformers can be a major influence on maximum output power and distortion, for example, in a small, well-known design the transformer showed a regulation of about 3Vrms between no load and a continuous sine output of 20W into 8 ohms.
 DC rail variations were as follows; quiescent = ±32V, 20W sine into 8ohms (one channel) = ±23V (71%) and driving both channels at 16W sine into 8ohms = ±17V (53%).

 A number of types exist, some designers prefering C-cores, most however are either E-I or toroidal types.
 Compared to a conventional E-I laminated transformer, an equivalent toroidal type is in most cases 50% to 33% of the weight and size, with losses of only 10%.
-Stray magnetic fields are also considerably reduced, as is audible noise by the very tight 'laminations' which are then completely enclosed by the windings.
+Stray magnetic fields are also considerably reduced, as is audible noise by the very tight 'laminations' which are then completely enclosed by the windings, effectively reducing magnetostriction.
+The absence of an air gap typically provides an 8:1 reduction of induced noise.
+Alternatively, some types may use a lower flux density.
+A continuously wound core has no air gap resulting in a stacking factor of 95% of it's theoretical weight.
+High electrical efficiencies result when the magnetic flux is in the same direction as the grain oriented silicon steel core.

 The major disadvantage inherent in toroidal types is their wideband characteristic allowing them to pass more mains-borne noise to the supply, this being due to the capacitive coupling between the primary and secondary.
-For this reason screened types should be used.
+For this reason screened types should be used and these can be of copper tape with 10% overlap, or 33% with a final ICM overlap.
 With E-I types using a split bobbin, capacitive coupling between the windings is minimised, a copper strapping reducing radiated hum.
+Occasionally an extra winding is wired to a large capacitor (sometimes as large as the transformer) to form a magnetic choke.
 In either case, attention paid to mains filtering is recommended since, in true hi-fi, a power supply must be silent.

 To deliver 100W into the commonest loads an amplifier must provide outputs as follows, per speaker load;